hgshdt/docker-ansible/README.md

 # Dockerized Ansible Testing Lab for Playbook Development

-This repository provides a Docker-based environment to test Ansible playbooks and configurations.
-It sets up a simple Ansible control node and two target nodes using Docker and Docker Compose.
+This repository provides a Docker-based environment for testing Ansible playbooks and configurations.
+It uses Docker and Docker Compose to set up a simple Ansible control node and several target nodes.

 ## Prerequisites

-Ensure you have Docker and Docker Compose installed on your system:
+Make sure you have Docker and Docker Compose installed on your system.
+You can verify their versions with the following commands:

 ```bash
 $ docker -v